 - Social welfare – people trying to overcome life-limiting problems of a social, rather than medical, origin (such as addiction, relationship difficulties, abuse, offending)

 - Education and learning (with a particular interest in people who are educationally disadvantaged, whether adults or children)

 - Work that is unattractive to the general public or unpopular with other funders

 - Services that help to improve the lives of marginalised, disadvantaged or isolated people

 - Applicants that can demonstrate an effective use of volunteers

 - Charities that seek to be preventive and aim to change opinion and behaviour through raising awareness of issues, education and campaigning

 - Applicants that can demonstrate (where feasible) an element of self sustainability by charging subscriptions/fees to service users

 Applications that don’t address at least two of the above are unlikely to receive a grant.

-Grants are normally for a maximum of £3,000 per year and they will fund for up to three years.
-Core costs are preferred and only existing work that has been running for at least a year will be funded.
+Only ongoing core costs and existing work that has been running for at least a year will be funded.